SillyFreak/typst-crudo/docs/manual.typ

 The result of #ref-fn("regions.ranges()") is an array of region bounds;
 for example, the #(2, 9) means that lines 2 (inclusive) to 9 (exclusive) are part of the `basics` region.
-A leading `!` can be used to exclude a regin.
+A leading `!` can be used to exclude a region.
 Region indicators that may be embedded in a region are of course skipped, e.g. lines 15 and 21 for `withdraw-body` inside the `mutators` region.

 These ranges can be further processed for use with #ref-fn("lines()") or packages such as #link("https://typst.app/universe/package/codly")[codly] or #link("https://typst.app/universe/package/zebraw")[zebraw]: